krasenslavov/formajs/README.md

 ## [Contribute](https://formajs.com/index.html#contribute)

-Found a bug or want to propose some improvements or bug fixes?
+Found a bug or want to propose some improvements or fixes to the documentation?
 Vist our [website](https://formajs.com/index.html#contribute) and see all the different ways you can contribute to this project.

 ## [License](https://formajs.com/index.html#license)

 (c) Krasen Slavov | Code released under the [MIT License](https://opensource.org/licenses/MIT).

-*(+) This project is still in alpha; use it for live or production environments on your own risk.*
+(\*) This project is still in alpha; use it for live or production environments on your own risk.